3rdentity/spiceJ/README.md

 Its goal is the simulation of a few network properties:

 1. Limited Bandwidth
-1. Additional Latency
+1. Additional Latency (**not yet implemented**)

-All properties will allow for jitter, and will be supported dynamically (ie. can change over simulation time).
+All properties allow for jitter (**not yet implemented**), and are dynamic (ie. can change during simulation time).

-spiceJ aims to support reproducible outcomes, meaning that a simulation with random elements like jitter will use a mechanism to persist all non-deterministic data and make the outcome purely deterministic.
+spiceJ aims to support reproducible outcomes, meaning that a simulation is purely deterministic and contains no random elements.
+To achieve completely reproducible simulation, use `SimulationTickSource` instead of `RealTimeTickSource`.

 spiceJ consists of Java Proxy Objects of InputStream and OutputStream, hiding the original stream and adding the desired properties.
 Furthermore, spiceJ offers wrappers for creating a transparent (stand-alone) TCP proxy, allowing users to simulate network shaping using any client application.